m0ngr31/kanzi/README.md

 Setting the `SKILL_TZ` environment variable will make it so when you ask how long something has left playing, it'll respond for your correct time.
 Setting the `KODI_SCHEME` to `https` allows you to talk to your Kodi box securely, but this requires some work on your end to setup.

-### Music streaming
-This skill now supports streaming music from your Kodi device over the internet to Alexa.
-Unfortunately, session data between commands when playing music is not saved by Alexa.
-So you have to use a database to keep track of everything.
-I selected MongoDB to handle this since it is Open Source and runs on everything.
-If you don't want to run it on your own server, you can use a service like [mLab](https://www.mlab.com/) which provides a free tier that works great for this.

-Here is the disclaimer:
-**You must accept this agreement saying that I'm not liable for stolen information since your username and password for Kodi will be stored in plaintext in a database and will be transferred over the internet to a HTTPS proxy server for you to have this functionality.**

-You'll need to configure the MONGODB_URI and ACCEPT_MUSIC_WARNING variables makes it so you can stream music from your Kodi device over the internet to Alexa.

-Since Alexa requires that all music it streams use HTTPS traffic, you'll need a proxy to provide this because Kodi only has plain HTTP.
-The USE_PROXY variable will enable your music to stream through a [simple proxy I built](https://github.com/m0ngr31/kodi-music-proxy) to make it easy.
-The ALT_PROXY is there if you want to self host the proxy server so you don't have to trust or rely on mine.

-After you've set that up, you need to enable the music playback option on the first page of the skill setup on Amazon's developer site.

 # Optimising search performance on large libraries (local installations only)